The Dos And Don'ts Of Puppy Training

 For instance, if your pooch is jumping on kids or elders, asking them to ‘sit’ while meeting them will make the interaction pleasant.
 If your dog starts eating trash on a walk, they are satisfying their natural curiosity, but being able to get them to ‘drop it’ will save them a tummy upset later.
 If your dog accidentally slips out of their collar on a walk, ‘stay’ will ensure your furball doesn’t rush into oncoming traffic.
 ‘Lie down’ will help them calm down in stressful situations, especially to break the behaviour of nervous pacing.

 - Teach them these basic commands in a safe and quiet place such as a quiet part of the house.
-With their short attention span, minimising distractions will make it easier for them to focus
+With their short attention span, minimizing distractions will make it easier for them to focus

 - Start early.
 This gives them a template of good behaviour to follow before any bad behaviour can settle in